oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/affine_algebras.md

     In OSCAR, elements of a quotient $A = R/I$ are not necessarily represented by polynomials which are reduced with regard to $I$.
     That is, if $f\in R$ is the internal polynomial representative of an element of $A$, then $f$ may not be the normal form mod $I$ with respect to the default ordering on $R$ (see the section on *Gröbner/Standard Bases* for normal forms).
 Operations involving
 	Gröbner basis computations may lead to (partial) reductions.
-The function `simplify` discussed in this section always returns a fully reduced representative.

-!!! note
-    In OSCAR, elements of a quotient $A = R/I$ are not necessarily reduced with regard to $I$.
-That is, if $f\in R$ is the internal representative of an element of $A$, then $f$ may not be a normal form mod $I$ with respect to the default ordering on $R$
-	(see the section on *Gröbner/Standard Bases* for normal forms).
-Operations involving Gröbner basis computations may lead to (partial) reductions.
 The function `simplify` discussed in this section computes fully reduced representatives.

 !!! note
     Each grading on a multivariate polynomial ring `R`  in OSCAR  descends to a grading on the affine algebra `A = R/I`